Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Baylor Health Care System's paid nursing internship programs give you access to some of the best nurse educators in health care and a chance to work alongside some of the most renowned professionals in their field.

 Whether you're a new graduate, an experienced nurse looking to move into a new specialty or a nurse who has been out of the clinical area for a while, we have opportunities for you.
 You'll be paid as you gain valuable education, clinical experience and the confidence to smoothly transition from the classroom to the clinical setting.
-The application dates for the January internships will be posted the previous year from September 1 through September 15 and all June internships will be posted from February 1 through February 15 of the same year.
+Visit the Internship FAQs page for specific program application dates.

 See the description of our nurse internship programs below.